Fr0sT-Brutal/awesome-pascal/README.md

 * [SynBigTable](https://github.com/synopse/mORMot/blob/master/SynBigTable.pas).
 Class used to store huge amount of data with fast retrieval.

+* [tiOPF](https://github.com/graemeg/tiopf).
+Object Persistent Framework written in Object Pascal, for use with Delphi and Free Pascal (FPC) compilers. tiOPF simplifies the mapping of an object oriented business model into a relational database.
+Persistence layers are available for Firebird, Oracle, MS SQL Server, MySQL, PostgreSQL, SQLite, NexusDB, XML, CSV, TAB, Remote (via HTTP) and many more.
+It also allows you to use your choice of database connection components, like IBX, dbExpress, DOA, SqlDB, FBLib etc.

+* [hcOPF](https://sourceforge.net/projects/larryhengensopf).
+Object Persistent Framework written in Embarcadero's Delphi (Object Pascal).
+This Value Type Framework provides a base class (ThcObject) composed of attribute objects that can be automatically persisted to an object store (normally an RDBMS).

 ## Scripting ##
 *Using script engine in your applications*